 Once the seat of power for the surrounding Cyclades archipelago, the island is covered in historical structures and ancient ruins waiting to be explored.
 Alternatively, head to one of Naxos’ many beautiful beaches for a relaxing summer break.
 If you want to experience traditional Greek island life without the contrived tourist atmosphere, you should take the opportunity to vacation in Naxos before the rest of the world catches on.

-Where to Stay in Naxos: Tips & Info
+Best areas to stay in Naxos: Tips & Info

 The attractions of Naxos are well dispersed across the island, with ancient temples and ruined castles seemingly around every hill.
 With so much to see during your time here, it may seem difficult to decide where to stay to best access what you most want to see and do.
 That’s why I have some tips for the best areas to stay based on some common needs and preferences amongst travellers.